dreadwrr/pyqtalarm/README.md

 theme can be "redblack", "red", "blue" or "black"

-functions for returning alarm_time as string to save alarm time and set format later.
+functions for returning alarm time as string to save alarm time and change format